t9md/atom-isearch/README.md

 * Incremental search(scroll to matching each key type).
 * Intentionally use `onDidChange` rather than `onDidStopChanging` for immediate UI feedback.
 * Display matching count and current index to input panel(change color in future release).
-* Don't change cursor position unless you confirm(important to [cursor-history](https://atom.io/packages/cursor-history) like pakcage).
+* Don't change cursor position unless you confirm(important for [cursor-history](https://atom.io/packages/cursor-history) like pakcage).
 * Fill word under cursor to search input are with keymap.
 * Highlight original cursor position while searching and flash current matching.
 * Can use wildcard to reduce keytype, and can configure wildchar.
+* Support SmartCase search(enabled by default) to conveniently switch case-sensitive search.

 # Commands